How much holiday you should get

 - maternity, paternity, adoption or shared parental leave

-If you work part time, you’re still entitled to 5.6 weeks' paid holiday, just in proportion to the hours you work ('pro rata').
+If you work part time, you're still entitled to 5.6 weeks' statutory paid holiday, just in proportion to the hours you work.
+This is because part-time workers cannot be treated less favourably than full-time workers.

 For example, if you work 3 days a week, you're entitled to 16.8 days' paid holiday (3 x 5.6) a year.